aroemers/mount-lite/README.md

 ;=> #your.app/db
 ```

 To start all global states, just use `start`.
 A sequence of started state vars is returned.
+The order in which the
+states are started is determined by their load order by the Clojure compiler.
+Using `stop` stops all the states in
+reverse order.

 ```clj
 (mount/start)